Darktrace Privacy & Data Protection Notice

 Should you wish to report a complaint or if you feel that Darktrace has not addressed your concern in a satisfactory manner you have the right to contact the appropriate authority.

 Individuals within the EU and rest of the world have the right to raise a complaint with the supervisory authority in the Member State where they live, where they work, or where the infringement took place.

 For UK GDPR (DPA18) you may contact the Information Commissioner’s Office:

 Data Privacy Officer

 Darktrace is headquartered in Cambridge, United Kingdom.
-Darktrace has appointed an internal Data Protection Officer for you to contact if you have any questions or concerns about Darktrace’s Privacy and Data Protection Policy.
+Darktrace has appointed an internal Data Protection Officer for you to contact if you have any questions or concerns about Darktrace’s Privacy and Data Protection Notice.
 The contact information for the Darktrace Data Protection Officer is as follows:

 Darktrace Holdings Limited

 Maurice Wilkes Building